vim-advent-calendar/vimways.org/content/2019/Making-things-flow/index.md

 In any case the effect is the same.
 Vim's behaviour is altered not because of a setting but because we've scripted a flow.
 It's something we can use a great deal but we've only ever had to think about it once, when we wrote the script.
 To contrast we don't have to think "Oh I have a mapping that will show me X and prompt for Y", instead we ask Vim for X as usual it now prompts for Y.

-Continuing with a another "call and response" type example having the quickfix window open when it contains results.
+Continuing with a another "call and response" type example we can have the quickfix window open when it contains results.

-Another one of Romain's [gists][instant-grep] showcases this.
+Here's a [gist][instant-grep] that showcases this.
 This is also behaviour is also available in [vim-qf][vim-qf].

 This method is very useful as there are many ways the quickfix list may be populated and yet we are able to create a behaviour that is consistent with a self contained implementation.